 The rest of the Baroque period was dominated by Italian influence.
 The librettist Pietro Antonio Trapassi (1698-1782), who used the pen name Metastasio, became incredibly influential on how opera was written, in terms of structure and plot.
 Moreover, the composers Arcangelo Corelli (1653-1713) and Antonio Vivaldi (1678-1741) had a profound impact on instrumental music.

-Dictionary of Baroque Instruments
+A Few Baroque Instruments

-HARPSICHORD: A keyboard instrument, with plucked wire strings.
+Harpsichord.
+A keyboard instrument, with plucked wire strings.

-BAROQUE ORGAN: A keyboard instrument, with its sound produced by air being pumped through pipes.
+Baroque organ.
+A keyboard instrument, with its sound produced by air being pumped through pipes.

-THEORBO: A member of the lute family, with a long neck to accommodate low bass strings.
+Theorbo.
+A member of the lute family, with a long neck to accommodate low bass strings.
 They could vary in size from place to place.
 French theorbos were sometimes a lot smaller, and Roman ones could be extremely long.

-BAROQUE CELLO: The gut string, the precursor of the modern cello.
+Baroque cello.
+The gut string, the precursor of the modern cello.
 It had no endpin, and the players simply had to hold it between their legs.

-BAROQUE GUITAR: The precursor to the modern guitar.
+Baroque guitar.
+The precursor to the modern guitar.
 It was much smaller than standard guitars in our time and it was tuned slightly differently.